Private lunar lander Blue Ghost touches down on the moon with a special delivery for NASA

 Firefly Aerospace’s Blue Ghost lander descended from lunar orbit on autopilot, aiming for the slopes of an ancient volcanic dome in an impact basin on the moon’s northeastern edge of the near side.

-“We’re on the moon,” Mission Control reported, adding the lander was “stable.”
+“You all stuck the landing.
+We’re on the moon,” Firefly’s Will Coogan, chief engineer for the lander, reported.

-A smooth, upright landing makes Firefly — a startup founded a decade ago — the first private outfit to put a spacecraft on the moon without crashing or falling over.
+An upright and stable landing makes Firefly — a startup founded a decade ago — the first private outfit to put a spacecraft on the moon without crashing or falling over.
 Even countries have faltered, with only five claiming success: Russia, the U.S., China, India and Japan.

+A half hour after landing, Blue Ghost started to send back pictures from the surface, the first one a selfie somewhat obscured by the sun’s glare.

 Two other companies’ landers are hot on Blue Ghost’s heels, with the next one expected to join it on the moon later this week.